micropython/micropython/docs/library/uasyncio.rst

 .. method:: ThreadSafeFlag.set()

     Set the flag.
-If there is a task waiting on the event, it will be scheduled to run.
+If there is a task waiting on the flag, it will be scheduled to run.

+.. method:: ThreadSafeFlag.clear()

+    Clear the flag.
+This may be used to ensure that a possibly previously-set flag is clear before waiting for it.

 .. method:: ThreadSafeFlag.wait()